pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Reflexive Mutator
 -----------------

-An alternative is to mix in the class ``WithReflexiveMutator`` to your entity class, and then define a ``mutator()`` function on the event class itself.
+The ``WithReflexiveMutator`` class tries to call a ``mutator()`` function on the event class itself.
 A custom base entity class may help to adopt this style across all entity classes in an application.

 .. code:: python

     from eventsourcing.domain.model.entity import WithReflexiveMutator

-    class Entity(VersionedEntity, WithReflexiveMutator):
+    class Entity(WithReflexiveMutator, VersionedEntity):
         """
         Custom base class for domain entities in this example.
         """